o-ran-sc/ric-plt-dbaas/redismodule/README.md

 # Compiling and UT (Unit Tests)

-To compile and install run standard automake commands in the redismodule directory:
+To compile and install with unit tests enabled run standard automake commands in the redismodule directory:
 ```
 ./autogen.sh
 ./configure